perpetualgrimace/v5.jamesferrell.me/content/3-about/default.en.md

 ----

-tertiary:
+secondary:

 ## My resumé

-As you can see, I know how to make an acute accent with my keyboard.
-Also, of the three accepted stylings of the word resumé, I prefer the version with one accent at the end.
+As you can see, of the three accepted stylings of the word resumé, I prefer the version with one accent at the end.

-(link: contact text: Contact me class: link-arrow)
+(link: resume text: Resumé page class: link-arrow)